MerchantPug/apugli-docs/docs/types/power_types/modify_equipped_item_render.md

 [Power Type](../power_types.md).

-A power that renders an item on an entity as if it were worn by them.
+Renders an item on an entity as if it were worn by them.

 Type ID: `apugli:modify_equipped_item_render`